SoloGAN: Multi-domain Multimodal Unpaired Image-to-Image Translation via a Single Generative Adversarial Network: Conclusion

 \section{Conclusion}

-We proposed a method for multimodal multi-domain image-to-image translation using a single pair of GANs.
-In the SoloGAN model, the content and style encoder as well as the generator are shared among multiple domains, and a projection with classification discriminator is proposed.
-Experimental results demonstrate that the SoloGAN model performs favorably in terms of both effectiveness and efficiency, especially for the translations tasks that involve complex image backgrounds or large shape changes.
+In this work, we propose an unpaired method for multi-domain multimodal image-to-image translation, where a generative adversarial network--SoloGAN--is tailored.
+In SoloGAN, the content/style encoder and the generator are shared among multiple domains, and a classification discriminator is tailored by combining with projection.
+Experimental results have demonstrated the promising performance of SoloGAN in terms of both effectiveness and efficiency, especially for datasets involving complex image backgrounds or significant shape changes.